son-n-pham/SQL_CheatSheet/README.md

 - **PRIMARY KEY** constraint can be used to uniquely identify the row.
 There can be only one **PRIMARY KEY** column per table.
 - **UNIQUE** columns have a different value for every row.
 There can be multiple **UNIQUE** columns.
 - **NOT NULL** columns must have a value.
-- **DEFAULT** assigns a default value for the oclumn when no value is specified.
+- **DEFAULT** assigns a default value for the column when no value is specified.
 ```SQL
 CREATE TABLE student (
   id INTEGER PRIMARY KEY,